powderflask/cms-thumbnail/README.rst

 * Named "presets" define image processing rules (image geometry and options).
 * Content editors can choose which preset to display image with (or even define their own presets)
-* Picutre plugin extends and replaces the django-cms Picture plugin to add an imagecache preset.
+* Picutre plugin extends and replaces the django-cms Picture plugin to add an thumbnail preset.
 * Built on top of the excellent `sorl-thumbnail <https://github.com/sorl/sorl-thumbnail>`_ module - provides loads of flexibility and extensibility.

 Dependencies